Max Immelmann: Death

 Immelmann was given a state funeral and buried in his home city of Dresden.
-His body was later exhumed, however, and cremated in the Dresden-Tolkewitz Crematorium.
+His body was later exhumed and cremated in the Dresden-Tolkewitz Crematorium; during the funeral, on June 26, 1916, Zeppelin Z IV flew over the crematorium, dropping two bouquets of roses from its gondolas.

 Immelmann, along with Max Ritter von Mulzer, scored all of his victories flying different types of Eindeckers, becoming one of the most successful pilots in the type.